Posted on

 Also, you can create a hook by hinting at the next topic so that the audiences know what’s coming next.

-Provide value right
+Provide value

-You need to step out of the line and give your audience an incentive to stay connected and be an active reader.
+You need to go the extra mile and give your audience an incentive to stay connected and be an active reader.
 It could be an ebook, exclusive content, an invitation to a webinar, or access to premium features.
-Either way, you are giving your subscribers one more reason to pick your business over other alternatives in the market.

 Moreover, you must stick to the promises you have made.
 For example, if you committed to giving your subscribers one month of free access to the newsletter, you have to deliver it right to them.
 This way, you gain their trust and do not end up in the spam box or, worse, unsubscribed!